j4v3l/WindowsServer-Lab/Demo/MANUAL_SETUP_ASGARD.md

 ### **Step 4.1: Create Workstation Template**

-Create a PowerShell function to standardize workstation creation:
+**IMPORTANT:** First, run the following PowerShell function definition to create the `New-AsgardWorkstation` function.
+Copy and paste this entire function into your PowerShell session and press Enter:

 ```powershell
 function New-AsgardWorkstation {